Series: Next Things: Acts 1,2,4 - Part One

 The apostles were brought up and taught the Old Testament.
 They had waited for the Messiah.
 They understood that the Messiah would be the One who would establish God’s Kingdom on earth - the fulfillment of God’s promise to His people.
 The giving of the Holy Spirit was a part of the fulfillment of that promise.
-Jesus is talking about the Holy Spirit.
-So, this question, “Is it now?” is a very legitimate question.
+This question, “Is it now?” is a very legitimate question.

 Verse 7: He said to them, “It is not for you to know times or epochs which the Father has fixed by His own authority; but you will receive power when the Holy Spirit has come upon you

 Too often a church feels that it has to program the work of God - to set up strategies - goals and objectives - structures and frameworks - timetables for ministry.
 But the Father - who administrates all these things through the Holy Spirit - the Father has authority over when and how He will establish His Kingdom and the work of the Kingdom in us and through us.

 As individuals - as a church - we need to learn how to wait for the Holy Spirit.
 That means time together in prayer - not just the “congregational prayer” or a prayer by someone before a meeting.
 But focused time together in prayer.
 Waiting for the Holy Spirit means time together focused on Bible study - exploring how God works - examining the mind and wisdom of God.
 Discussing these things together.
 It means being together for worship - fellowship - service - actively seeing what God has done - what He is doing - what He may do.
 Then it may even mean taking risks and stepping out in faith.
 But, prayerfully, Biblically, together - following His direction.